 11. A day trip to Isla Taboga – the island of flowers

-12. A day trip to the Portobelo forts and the tropical beaches of Isla Mamay
+12. A Panama Day Trip to the Portobelo Forts and Tropical Isla Mamay

 13. Review: Copa Airlines business class lounge Panama Airport